michel4j/mxdc/docs/source/console.rst

     >>> scan.stop()

 Sometimes, it is desirable to extend the scan range once the scan is complete, without destroying the previously acquired data.
-In such cases, use the `scan.extend(...)` method as follows.
-The method takes a single parameter which is the amount to extend the scan by in steps except for a `SlewScan` where the amount is the actual additional travel range for the motor.
+In such cases, use the :func:`scan.extend` method as follows.
+The method takes a single parameter which is the amount to extend the scan by in steps except for a :class:`SlewScan` where the amount is the actual additional travel range for the motor.

 .. code-block:: python